 Our credentials speak for themselves and as one of the most trusted and reliable legal firms operating across Herefordshire, Shropshire and in North Wales, we are renowned for our high levels of customer service and excellent results.
-We are members of the Law Society’s Conveyancing Quality Scheme so if you are buying or selling a property in or around Bromyard, don’t hesitate to get in touch with us and find out more about how we can help.
+If you are buying or selling a property in or around Bromyard, don’t hesitate to get in touch with us and find out more about how we can help.

 Whether you are buying, selling or re-mortgaging, our highly skilled and experienced property lawyers can manage every part of the conveyancing process on your behalf including:

 Our in-depth knowledge means that we are able to see potential issues and delays before they arise and know how to manage them swiftly and effectively to keep the sale on track.

 Good communication is paramount and we will keep you updated at all times to give you peace of mind about the process and what is happening at any given time.

 Whether you are a first-time buyer or a seasoned investor with a large property portfolio, we will be with you every step of the way, providing you with the right advice and working to bring your property transaction to a swift and efficient close.

 As residential property conveyancers, we take care of all the legal and administrative work involved in the transfer of a residential property’s ownership from one person to another and the work we will carry out on your behalf will very much depend on whether you are buying or selling or possibly both.

 If you are buying a property, we will carry out the following actions:

 Before we can start the conveyancing process we will first ask you to provide proof of your identity, including photo ID, which is usually a passport or driving licence, and proof of your address, such as a utility bill or bank statement dated within the past three months.